dima74/factorio-mods-localization/README.md

 1. Go to [Crowdin project page][2]
 2. Select language
 3. Find folder with your mod
-4. Open menu (click to three points) right of the folder namae
+4. Open menu (click to three points) right of the folder name
 5. Click "Translate"

 Then Crowdin translation interface will be opened where you can translate strings.